Anonymity-Andy/Bitburner/README.md

 # Bitburner
-Scripts in Javascripts for Bitburner
+Scripts in Javascript for Bitburner